Naming A LEADER

 The president shall carry out the unanimously adopted Strategic Plan.

 It means as the chief executive, the president shall be the oﬃcial administrative spokesperson for and the interpreter of the University to the alumni and alumnae as a whole, the news media, the educational world, and the general public.

 The president communicates the work and vision of the entire UNC System to the communities the entire System serves.

 It means the president shall be responsible for the presentation and interpretation of all University policies, recommendations, and requests to the General Assembly, the governor, state officers and commissions, and the federal government.

-Potential applicants who serve in certain public service positions and are considered public servants under the State Government Ethics Act, (e.g., State elected officials, heads of State agencies, members of the General Assembly, members of the Board of Governors, etc.) are advised that becoming a candidate for the position of President while continuing to serve in their official positions could create conflicts of interest or potential conflicts of interest under the State Government Ethics Act.
-For this reason, applicants who continue to serve in such positions will be expected to include with their applications a written advisory opinion from the North Carolina Ethics Commission as to the steps they should take to avoid conflicts during the application process.
+Potential applicants who serve in certain public service positions and are considered public servants under the State Government Ethics Act, (e.g., State elected officials, heads of State agencies, members of the General Assembly, members of the Board of Governors, etc.) were advised that becoming a candidate for the position of president while continuing to serve in their official positions could create conflicts of interest or potential conflicts of interest under the State Government Ethics Act.
+For this reason, applicants in such positions were expected to include with their applications a written advisory opinion from the North Carolina Ethics Commission as to the steps they should take to avoid conflicts during the application process.

 Presidential Search Committee

 - Wendy Murphy, Co-Chair